 If You're Able To Maintain The Membership Site; you are in fact making some Passive and Recurring Income Every Month With It!
 You’ll need to upload content to the site every month in order to keep The Membership Site running though.

+Your Subscribers Will Expect To Learn Something New Every Month; So Send Them Follow Up E-Mails About New Training Coming Their Way Every Month.

 You may not have your own product to offer as your Up-Sell yet; but instead of scratching your head not knowing what to offer to your buyers; you can do some research online and Find Somebody Else’s High-End Product To Offer As Your Up-Sell.